ChickTechRDU/rpi-wordpress-screen/README.md

 Now we can access their blogs by their usernames just like our own.

 Let's use those hosts in the program below to look at the comments from all of our friends blogs and see who has the most.
 For fun you can try commenting on each other's blogs to see the results change.

+After you copy the below program to your IDE, replace the $username variables with some of your friends' usernames

 ```python
 # Program 2.3.1